 Welcome to the Art of Computer Programming.
 I am Per Lundholm and ArtComputer is my company.
 I am a member of Crisp, a world known brand within agile development.
-I have been doing programming for over 35 years and here is what I have come to believe on the subject.
+I have been a professional programmer for 40 years and here is what I have come to believe on the subject.

 I will speak about craftsmanship, architecture and people.
 I will speak about Readability, Refactoring, Retrospectives, Resources, Responsibility, Respect.